ezrahall1/aws-bash-script/README.md

 There are many applications you can use to connect to your EC2 instance.
-For this project I will be using [Putty](https://www.putty.org).
+For this project I used [Putty](https://www.putty.org).
 Once you have successfully connected to your EC2 instance using Putty you should see something like this:
 <img src="https://i.imgur.com/wsd36ox.png" height="80%" width="80%" alt="Image 4"/>

 <H3>Step 3 – Creating bash script and variables</H3>
+The final step is creating the the bash script name for example testscript.sh and create the variables in a text editor using this command nano testscript.sh.

 The next step is you need to create the bash script name for example testscript.sh and create the variables in a text editor using this command nano testscript.sh .

 <img src="https://i.imgur.com/nb0aNT5.png" height="80%" width="80%" alt="Image 5"/>